 As an additional suggestion, Saul particularly likes to use the cushion of time strategy when he has an appointment somewhere.
 It reduces his stress level tremendously to know he has plenty of time to get to his destination.

-I personally have found that when I don’t allow myself a cushion of time to drive somewhere, all the drivers ahead of me are driving 10 mph under the speed limit and all of the lights are red.
+I personally have found that when I don’t allow myself a cushion of time to drive somewhere, either all the drivers ahead of me are driving 5-10 mph under the speed limit, all of the lights are red, I get stuck behind a school bus, or I get stuck in a traffic jam.

-If you would like to read or reread any of my prior tips about getting back in charge of your business and your life, you can find them on the blog page of my website, http://VibrantVocalPower.com/blog.
+If you would like to read or reread any of my prior tips about getting back in charge of your business and your life, you can find the first one in this series here.

 Also published on Medium.